Murder of Sophie Toscan du Plantier: French murder trial

+French law claims to have the right of jurisdiction over the murder of a French citizen anywhere in the world.
+At the time of the French trial, Bailey's Irish solicitor Frank Buttimer said “France has no respect for our justice system.
+We are a democratic country."
+Speaking to RTÉ, Mr Buttimer called the French trial a "show trial” that undermines the Irish courts.
+"It is one jurisdiction telling another jurisdiction that its criminal justice system isn’t up to standard, and that it is the standard that is measured by the other jurisdiction, where I personally think that their system isn’t up to the standard that we have, but we respect their system.
+They clearly have no respect for ours", the solicitor said.

-On 12 October 2020, the judge Paul Burns in Ireland's High Court ruled that Bailey could not be extradited.
+On 12 October 2020, the judge Paul Burns in Ireland's High Court ruled that Bailey could not be extradited to France on the ground that Section 44 of the European Arrest Warrant Act states that "A person shall not be surrendered under this Act if the offence specified in the European arrest warrant issued in respect of him or her was committed or is alleged to have been committed in a place other than the issuing state".

 Later that same month, the Irish State decided not to appeal the High Court's finding, effectively ending all attempts to extradite Bailey.

 During a French state visit to Dublin in August 2021, President Macron suggested that a new trial for Bailey could be arranged should he wish to travel to France.

 Bandon phone recordings

 In 2014, when it came to light that phone calls at Garda stations had been secretly recorded, there were claims that some recordings from Bandon Garda station had evidence of irregularities in the Toscan du Plantier investigation.
 The 297 recorded calls regarding the investigation which had survived a flood were investigated by the Fennelly Commission.
 The commission concluded that while there was evidence Gardaí were "prepared to contemplate" altering or suppressing evidence that Bailey had not committed the murder, there was no evidence Gardaí had actually done so.
 It did find that Gardaí improperly disclosed confidential information about the investigation to journalists and other civilians.